sskr0305/Risk-Resilience-in-SCM-using-Agentic-AI/README.md

 # Supply Chain Risk Resilience Using Agentic AI

 This repository contains the notebook **Supply_Chain_Risk_AI.ipynb**, developed as part of the course **Industrial Management (IM41081)**.
-It implements an AI-powered supply chain risk management system with an agentic AI risk monitor built on top of trained machine learning models.[file:1]
+It implements an AI-powered supply chain risk management system with an agentic AI risk monitor built on top of trained machine learning models.

 ---